TalkTomeG00se/IR-Script/README.md

 ```powershell
 Get-WindowsCapability -Name "Rsat.ActiveDirectory.DS-LDSTools*" -Online | Add-WindowsCapability -Online
 ```
+- As this script is internal, there are also necessary account permissions required to utilize the various Active Directory/API commands.
+Anyone that is using the script internally would already have such persmissions.

 # Usage
 Navigate to directory containing the script.
 (TBD - name of script)